Preheat oven to 350F, grease two 8-inch cake pans and dust with cocoa powder. Line bottoms with parchment paper.

 Add wet ingredients to dry and mix on medium for 2-3 mins.
 Batter will be very thin.

-Pour evenly into prepared pans.
+Divide batter evenly in your prepared pans.
 I used a kitchen scale to ensure the batter is evenly distributed.

-Cool 10 minutes in the pans then turn out onto a wire rack to cool completely.
+Cool 10 minutes in the pans then turn out onto a cooling rack to cool completely.

 Chocolate Swiss Meringue Buttercream: